What entry-level or junior consultants do at CPCS

 What junior consultants do at CPCS

-This program, led by our Growth and Operations (GO) Unit, serves as an onboarding station where professionals are assigned to support local, national and international projects.
+This program, led by our Growth and Operations team, is an onboarding station where early-career professionals support local, national and international projects.

-When joining our YPP, junior consultants learn the basics of the consulting process.
+When joining the program, junior consultants learn the basics of the consulting process.
 This includes gaining familiarity with, and working on the following:

 - Expressions of interest (EOIs)